09 Nov WanChain (WAN) – Distributed Bank Infrastructure, Meet Blockchain

 The more cross-chain transactions are processed by Wanchain, the higher the value carried by WAN.
 The higher value will prove to be higher risk for verification nodes to collude and heighten the network’s security.

 Locked Accounts are used to lock the assets of the original chain that were transferred into the WAN network.
 The accounts are generated based on secure multi-party computation and threshold key sharing.

-Secured multi-party computation is the theoretical basis of distributed cryptography, and is about a group of participants working together to compute a function.
-Validator (Store-men) nodes are tasked with the maintenance and management of the keys to Locked accounts to guarantee security and verification.
+Secured multi-party computation is the theoretical basis of distributed cryptography and involves a group of participants working together to compute a function.
+Validator (store-men) nodes are tasked with the maintenance and management of the keys to Locked accounts to guarantee security and verification.
 This feature will lower the risk of losing keys and has strong stability and adaptability in an ad-hoc network environment, which has no fixed topology.

 Current existing cross-chain platforms use methods such as Hashed TimeLock contracts, Trusted Third-Party Escrow account, and Multi Signature accounts, to lock original assets.
 But compared to these systems, WAN’s Locked account mechanism offers several advantages:

 - Locked accounts are generated in a process that requires no participation or endorsement of a trusted third party.
 Only information interaction and computation by validator nodes through secure channels are needed.
 This process has higher flexibility and lower costs than the trusted third-party escrow account scheme.